troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to a subcription for characteristic value updates.
-This ensures that characteristic has been discovered before subscribing to updates.
+Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to startNotifying() -> Future<Characteristic> to ensure that characteristic has been discovered before subscribing to updates.
 An error is returned if the characteristic is not found.
-Then updateCharacteristicFuture is flatmapped again to receive characteristic value updates.
-This ensures that the subsections is completed before receiving updates.
+Then updateCharacteristicFuture is flatmapped again to recieveNotificationUpdates(capacity:Int?) -> FutureStream<Characteristic> to ensure that the subsections is completed before receiving updates.

 For an application to unsubscribe to characteristic value updates and stop receiving updates,